tapankarnik/Kpop-Idol-Face-Classifier/README.md

             - pic1.jpg
             - pic2.jpg

-Now run process.py, which will crop the faces and put them in the processed_data/train folder.
+Now run process.py, which will crop the faces and put them in the 'play' folder.

 ## Usage
+To use the model as it is, put your images in the 'play' folder and run 'python main.py'.

+To add support for more artists,
-Once the data has been prepared, download any picture and put it under the processed_data/test folder.
-Run main.py with 'python main.py'.
+Download the photos and put them under the raw_data folder.
+Run 'python process.py' and then 'python train.py'.

 Cheers!